 Alcohol is metabolized (broken down) by the body at a rate of 0.016% per hour.
 It doesn’t matter if you are 6’4” or 4’6,” or if you drink red wine or moonshine.
 Once your blood alcohol concentration (BAC) reaches a certain level, no matter how it got to that level, your body needs time to break the alcohol down and remove it from your system.
 The bulk of ingested alcohol is metabolised in the liver and initiated by an enzyme called alcohol dehydrogenase (ADH).
 This enzyme is responsible for the alcohol metabolism in the body.
 In order to work, this enzyme requires helper compounds, namely Alcohol Dehydrogenase (ADH) cofactors.
 This enzyme, in our liver and stomach, has been reported to effectively detoxify about one drink each hour.
 When people drink more than one alcoholic drink per hour, alcohol cannot be metabolized efficiently.
-As a result, toxic by products builds up causing the symptoms of hangover such as headache, fatigue, nausea, dehydration, and sensitivity to light etc. By providing an additional supply of alcohol dehydrogenase cofactors to the liver when drinking exceeds one drink per hour, the metabolism of alcohol can carry on, preventing a build up of toxic by-products and the subsequent development of hangover symptoms.
+As a result, toxic by products builds up causing the symptoms of hangover such as headache, fatigue, nausea, dehydration, and sensitivity to light etc. By providing an additional supply of alcohol dehydrogenase cofactors to the liver when drinking exceeds one drink per hour, the metabolism of alcohol can carry on and may reduce the build up of toxic by-products and the subsequent development of hangover symptoms.
 The more efficient metabolism of alcohol will also serve to protect the liver from the damaging effects of alcohol metabolism.
 Some people have genetically lower levels of ADH enzymes, including women and some ethnic groups.
 This causes a faster build up of toxic by-products when drinking alcohol, and possibly, more severe hangover symptoms.
 Unfortunately, the liver’s stores of ADH Cofactors quickly run out when larger amounts of alcohol enter the system.
 This causes a toxic byproduct called acetaldehyde to build up in the body.
 Although body weight is a factor, part of the reason women should not keep up with men drink-for-drink, is because women have less acetaldehyde dehydrogenase, making their hangovers worse.
 The female body typically takes longer to break down alcohol than the male body, as a result of having lower levels of naturally occurring alcohol metabolising enzymes.

 Recoverthol promotes the efficient metabolism of alcohol.